-The Heart Failure Collaboratory is an academic consortium of stakeholders committed to improving the eco-system of heart failure care, which originated from a Think -Tank meeting held on March 31, 2017 (reference; JACC VOL.71, NO.4, 2018).
+The Heart Failure Collaboratory is a consortium of stakeholders committed to improving the eco-system of heart failure care, which originated from a Think -Tank meeting held on March 31, 2017 (reference; JACC VOL.71, NO.4, 2018).
 Working groups were formed through volunteer efforts from participants of the meeting.

 To advance scientific discussion, efficiency of clinical trials and evidence generation in heart failure and foster development of therapies by creating a collaborative environment in which FDA, government agencies including NIH and CMS, and the heart failure community can interact to optimize innovation and advancement of new therapeutic products.